 Rules of the Game

 Like other sports, Chogan has got its own rules too.
-It applies both to the equipments as well as playing it.
+It applies both to the equipment as well as playing it.

 This refreshing Iranian game requires horse riders to divide into two teams.
 Each team gets on the horseback and tries to score more goals against the opposite team.